 Public accuracy report

-StatsBrain publishes pre-match simulations for football fixtures worldwide.
-This page grades those projections against real final results — openly, with sample sizes disclosed — so you can judge whether our confidence scores mean what they say.
+StatsBrain publishes pre-match xPower simulations for football fixtures worldwide.
+This page grades those simulations against real final results - openly, with full sample sizes disclosed - so you can evaluate whether our confidence scores align with real-world outcomes.

 Every figure below answers one question: “When we said a home win, draw, or away win was most likely before kickoff, how often did that outcome actually happen?”
-Updated hourly from the last 180 days of finished matches.
+Graded across 4,218 finished matches from the last 180 days, covering Tier 1 and Tier 2 leagues worldwide.

 Overall result accuracy